cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 - blind, an OPRF scalar value.
 - response, a CredentialResponse structure.
 - server_identity, The optional encoded server identity.
-- client_identity, The optional encoded client identity.
+- client_identity, The encoded client identity.

 Output:
 - client_private_key, the client's private key for the AKE protocol.